 Loss in a product is measured by variations in its performance and the side effects it causes.
 From this calculation, you get the loss of variation in function, which is how much different a product is from how it’s supposed to work.
 Marketing, biotechnology and advertising are some of the industries that use Taguchi’s approach.

 To grasp the Taguchi approach better, let’s take an example of a precision drill that is designed for specific hole sizes.
 Whatever the material, the tool is supposed to drill the same holes.
-So, one way to determine the quality of the drill by how much it deviates from this standard.
+So, one way to determine the quality of the drill is by how much it deviates from this standard.

-The Taguchi system requires that the same design specifications are used for every unit of this product.
+The Taguchi system requires that the same design specifications be used for every unit of this product.
 If the drill caused injury during operation, then that is a side effect and a loss of function.
 Using Taguchi’s methods, this issue would need to be addressed during production.